 Tuscany is well known for both its terracotta and ceramic tiles.
 You can create a colorful Tuscan style using Moroccan inspired designs that were brought to Italy by Venetian merchants.

 All Tuscan style kitchens have an earthy and textured appeal.
 From the walls to the floor and ceiling, there are ways to incorporate and layer natural materials.
 Consider terracotta tile floors to bring in deep earthy red tones to the kitchen.

 You could also use natural stone like slate or travertine tiles to incorporate an earthy element that is more subdued in color.
 Add in other textural elements like dark wooden furniture and exposed beams.

 Tuscan Style Cabinets

-Traditional Tuscany kitchen spaces have dark wood cabinetry, sometimes painted but often left natural.
+Traditional Tuscan kitchen spaces have dark wood cabinetry, sometimes painted but often left natural.
 The cabinet doors will sometimes have a raised panel style door with decorative accents like carved embellishments, ornate corbels, edge twists, ornate vent hoods, and glass fronted or open shelving either in free-standing or fixed cabinets.

 Wrought Iron and Other Details

 It is the little things that are sometimes the most important when it comes to creating Tuscan kitchen decor.
 Tuscan kitchen style utilizes wrought iron in many ways including to create pot racks, detailing on furniture, or a dramatic chandelier.